zuozhenggh/learning-library/analytics-library/adw-oac/lab3/lab3.md

 ![Oracle ADW + 0racle OAC](./images/adw_oac_banner.png)

+## Introduction

 **Oracle Analytics Cloud** provides the industry's most comprehensive cloud analytics in a single unified platform, including everything from self-service visualization and powerful inline data preparation to enterprise reporting, advanced analytics, and self-learning analytics that deliver proactive insights.

 You are going to use an **Oracle Analytics Cloud** instance to give your end users a self-service approach to analysing the data.

-In this lab, you will:
+In this workshop, you will:

 -   **Create a connection** from Oracle Analytics Cloud to Autonomous Database.
 -   **Prepare** the dataset.
 -   **Create Visualizations** to analyse the data.

+Estimated workshop Time 1 hour and 15 minutes.

 ## Create the connection from Oracle Analytics Cloud to Autonomous Database

 **Oracle Autonomous Database** only accepts secure connections to the database.
 This requires a *'wallet'* file that contains the SQL\*NET configuration files and the secure connection information.
-Wallets are used by client utilities such as SQL Developer, SQL\*Plus etc. For this lab, you will use this same wallet mechanism to make a connection from OAC to the **Autonomous Database**.
+Wallets are used by client utilities such as SQL Developer, SQL\*Plus etc. For this workshop, you will use this same wallet mechanism to make a connection from OAC to the **Autonomous Database**.

 ***Note**: This section assumes you have already created your Oracle Analytics Cloud instance as part of the 'Lab 200 - Provisioning your Oracle Analytics Cloud (OAC)' instance section.
 If not, please return to the beginning of Lab200 and go through the instance creation.*